paragoner1/crisis-companion/SOLANA_SOS_COMPREHENSIVE_DEMO.md

 ---

 ### **The Solution (1:00-1:30)**
 *"Enter Solana SOS.
-Voice activated in under one hundred milliseconds via Vosk offline recognition.
-Fully functional without internet.
+Voice activated in under one hundred milliseconds via Vosk hybrid recognition.
+Hybrid online-offline functionality with offline fallback.
 Even in storms, remote hikes, or power failures."*

 *"Say any emergency and then help.
 Like 'drowning help!'
 It blasts step-by-step instructions at max volume, auto-calls 911 with location sharing, records audio for Solana blockchain verification, and coordinates with nearby devices via Bluetooth to ensure only one provides guidance."*